Most of the time, when real estate pros look for CRMs, they come across the ones that can have a steep monthly price tag.

 So different types of real estate use cases are covered.

 The Free vs. Paid Version – The Limitations

-If you are starting out or have a small to midsize real estate business, you can get away with using the free version of Podio for quite a long time.
+If you are starting or have a small to midsize real estate business, you can get away with using the free version of Podio for a pretty long time.

-To give you an idea about the different pricing plans and the features that come with it, I prepared a table you can find below.
+I prepared a table below to give you an idea about the different pricing plans and the features that come with them.

 |Apps and workspaces||X||X||X||X|